Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data: INTRODUCTION

 The trade-off between privacy and statistical power in randomized response designs is similar to the well-known balance between Type I and Type II errors in hypothesis testing.
 If we set a strict limit to avoid Type I errors (false positives), it often becomes harder to avoid Type II errors (false negatives), and vice versa.
 In our context, enforcing a strong privacy guarantee with a low privacy budget is like imposing a strict bound on the chance of Type I error.
-This makes it harder to achieve high statistical power, meaning we are more likely to miss true effects in the data.
+This makes it harder to achieve high statistical power, increasing the likelihood of missing true effects in the data.
 Therefore, finding the best approach for privacy-preserving randomized response designs requires carefully choosing the parameters so that privacy protection does not come at the expense of meaningful or reliable results.
-The main contribution of this work is the development of a principled optimization framework for designing randomized response mechanisms that achieve the highest possible statistical power while satisfying a given differential privacy constraint.
-Unlike previous approaches that optimize either for privacy or for accuracy in isolation, our method simultaneously considers both objectives, enabling the construction of randomized response designs that balance these competing needs in a mathematically rigorous way.
+The main contribution of this work is the development of a principled optimization framework to design randomized response mechanisms that achieve the highest possible statistical power while satisfying a given differential privacy constraint.
+Unlike previous approaches that optimize for privacy or for accuracy in isolation, our method simultaneously considers both objectives, enabling the construction of randomized response designs that balance these competing needs in a mathematically rigorous way.
 We also provide explicit sample size formulas for these optimal designs and offer a free, accessible Shiny web application to support researchers in implementing our approach.
-This work is the first to deliver a unified, practical solution for optimizing statistical surveys with formal privacy guarantees under the randomized response paradigm.
+This work is the first to provide a unified practical solution for optimizing statistical surveys with formal privacy guarantees under the randomized response paradigm.

+The remainder of the article is organized as follows.
+Section \ref{sec: motivation_example} presents a motivating example.
+Section \ref{sec:RR-designs} reviews five well-known randomized response designs.
+Section \ref{sec:DP} introduces differential privacy in the context of RR.
+Section \ref{sec:optimal_DP} develops optimal differentially private RR designs.
+Section \ref{sec:simulation} reports simulation studies.
+Section \ref{sec:data_analysis} demonstrates the real-world applicability of our methods by estimating the proportion of taxpayers who misreport information on their tax returns.
+Section \ref{sec:shiny_app} describes the accompanying Shiny application.
+The article concludes with a discussion in Section \ref{sec:discussion}.